InnovatorRS/SJICroboticsVEX/README.md

 ## Vex Code 24-25

-Code for the SJIC Vex robotics team 2024 - 2025.
+Code for the SJIC Vex robotics team.